dnwillia/SConsTests/README.md

 Issues
 ------

-I tried everything here with the scons repo checked and `pip install -e .` into the virtual environment:
+I tried everything here with the scons repo checked out locally and ran `pip install -e .` into the virtual environment:

 ```